DavidPratten/idr-examples/Birthday_money/README.md

 |-----|----------------|
 | 10  | $100.00        |

+Notice that the relationship can be queried from multiple directions.

 ## Made conditional on behaviour

 From January 1st, 2000, the the amount of birthday money was made contingent on the child's behaviour.
 Here is the literate